ilkkamtk/WSK/Week3/07-validation.md

     - If the error handler middleware is called, the next middleware in the chain is skipped
     - Error handler middleware should be the last middleware in the chain

-1. Add error handler middleware functions to _middlewares.js_:
+1. Add error handler middleware functions to `src/middlewares/error-handlers.js`:

     ```js
     ...